ProfessorKazarinoff/Engineering-Materials-Programming/_sources/01-Introduction/how-to-open-a-jupyter-notebook.md

 In the upper right select **[New]** --> **[Python 3]**

 You will see a new tab open in your web browser.
-This new browser tab contains a **Jupyter notebook**.
+This new browser tab is a **Jupyter notebook**.

 ![jupyter file browswer](images/new_notebook.png)